fabacab/tumblr-crosspostr/readme.txt

 Additionally, the "Automatically add these tags to all crossposts" setting lets you enter a comma-separated list of tags that will always be applied to your Tumblr crossposts.

+= Does Tumblr Crosspostr properly attribute content sources? =

+Yes.
+By default, Tumblr Crosspostr will set itself up so that your WordPress blog's posts are attributed as the "Source" for each of your crossposts.
+Moreover, in each of your posts, you can enter a "Content source" URL in exactly the way Tumblr's own post editor lets you attribute sources, which will be entered as the "Content source" meta field on your Tumblr posts.
+You can even turn this feature off entirely if you're using Tumblr Crosspostr "secretly," as the back-end to a more elaborate publishing platform might do.

 = Can I send older WordPress posts to Tumblr? =

 Yes.
 Go edit the desired post, verify the crosspost option is set to `Yes`, and update the post.
 Tumblr Crosspostr will keep the original post date.
 Note that sometimes it seems to take Tumblr a few minutes to reflect many new changes, so you may want to use [Tumblr's "mega editor"](http://staff.tumblr.com/post/746164238/mega-editor) to verify that your post really made it over to Tumblr.